Four Aspirin Based Masks for Perfect Skin

-Below we’ll tell you more about this element and how to prepare aspirin face masks.
+Below we’ll tell you more about this element and how to make aspirin based masks.
 We’ll also tell you what the experts say and give you some recommendations.

-- Always do an allergy test before using any of these masks by preparing the mixture and applying a little bit of it on a hidden part of your arm.
-Leave it on for 5 minutes, watch how your skin reacts, and rinse with plenty of water afterward
+- Always do an allergy test before using any of these masks.
+Make the mixture and apply a little bit of it on a hidden part of your arm.
+Allow it to act for five minutes, watch how your skin reacts, and rinse with plenty of water afterward.

-- Don’t use these masks and follow those who have prescribed treatment if you suffer from sensitive skin, dermatitis, psoriasis, or any other skin disease.
+- Don’t use these masks and follow any prescribed treatment if you have sensitive skin, dermatitis, psoriasis, or any other skin disease.

 Check out How to make an aspirin-honey face mask

-Now that you know the benefits that aspirin masks could bring you and the precautions and tips to take into account before using them, it’s time to learn the recipe.
+Now you know the benefits of aspirin masks and the precautions and tips to take into account before using them, it’s time to learn the recipe.

 1. Basic recipe

 This is the basis for most of the popular aspirin face masks.